Are carpet beetles harmful?

 While carpet beetles may seem harmless at first glance, the damage they can cause to both your health and belongings is far from negligible.
 That's why taking proactive measures is not just advisable—it's essential.

-Dr. Killigan's is at the forefront of combating these pests with two powerful, distinct solutions: Six Feet Under Plant-Powered Insect Spray and Dust to Dust Plant-Powered Insect Powder.
-Our products stand out because they are not only effective but also safe and environmentally responsible, embodying our commitment to sustainability.
+Dr. Killigan's has two powerful, distinct solutions: Six Feet Under Plant-Powered Insect Spray and Dust to Dust Plant-Powered Insect Powder.
+Our products stand out because they are effective, safe and environmentally responsible.
+Crafted with the highest quality natural ingredients, they promise efficacy without the harshness of traditional chemicals.

 Take Action Now!
 Don't let carpet beetles disrupt your life.
 Visit our website to learn more about how Six Feet Under and Dust to Dust can form a crucial part of your strategy to keep your home pest-free, naturally.
 Join us in our journey towards a healthier, pest-free environment.
 With Dr. Killigan’s, your peace of mind isn’t just possible—it’s a guarantee.